 Courses in economics (1) provide an understanding of the economic processes that provide the foundation for our business, political, and social behavior; (2) teach students how to acquire, process, and analyze information; and (3) provide a rigorous preparation for management careers in business and government and for graduate study in economics, business administration, and law.

-- Economics majors will utilize quantitative skills to solve economic problems.
+- Graduates will utilize quantitative skills to solve economic problems.

 Assessment of the educational outcomes for the economics major is primarily the responsibility of the economics faculty.
 A variety of methods may be used to assess the learning outcomes, including examinations, quizzes, oral presentations, written assignments, research papers, and projects.
 The faculty members use the assessment results to continuously review and improve the economics curriculum.